Monotonic Transformation Invariant Multi-task Learning

 \item \emph{Can \texttt{DiBS} readily adapt to MTL applications?
 If so, how does it compare to existing MTL methods?}

-\textbf{Contribution 2.} We extend \texttt{DiBS} to multitask learning, showing its natural compatibility with existing bargaining-for-learning frameworks.
-Moreover, we propose an approximation, \dibsmtl, which is computationally more efficient than \dibs, and also preserves desirable invariance to non-affine monotonic task loss transformations.
-We empirically show that \texttt{DiBS-MTL} performs competitively with existing MTL methods on widely used multitask computer vision and reinforcement learning benchmarks.
+\textbf{Contribution 2.} We extend \texttt{DiBS} to multi-task learning, showing its natural compatibility with existing bargaining-for-learning frameworks.
+To this end, we propose \dibsmtl, which adapts \texttt{DiBS} to MTL utilizing local loss approximations, is computationally more efficient than previous bargaining-inspired MTL approaches, and also preserves desirable invariance to nonaffine monotonic task loss transformations.
+We empirically show that \texttt{DiBS-MTL} performs competitively with state-of-the-art MTL methods on widely used vision and quantum chemistry MTL benchmarks.

-\textbf{Contribution 3.} We further investigate multitask reinforcement learning settings in which different task reward functions undergo non-affine monotonic transformations---causing potentially \textit{non-monotonic} critic loss transformations.
-We empirically demonstrate that in this setting, \texttt{DiBS-MTL} maintains robust performance, while existing state-of-the-art MTL methods observe a significant drop in performance under the same transformations.
+\textbf{Contribution 3.} We further investigate settings where task losses are nonaffinely and poorly scaled relative to each other in two domains---a challenging synthetic problem that exhibits substantial nonconvexity (and which highlights Contribution 1), and a larger-scale multi-task reinforcement learning benchmark.
+We show that \dibsmtl~drastically outperforms state-of-the-art baselines in these domains; highlighting the importance of MTL methods to be invariant to nonaffine monotonic transformations of the loss landscape.

 \end{enumerate}